openstack/magnum/install-guide/source/launch-instance.rst

       Request to create cluster 2582f192-480e-4329-ac05-32a8e5b1166b has been accepted.

    Your cluster is now being created.
 Creation time depends on your infrastructure's performance.
-You can check the status of you cluster using the commands: ``magnum cluster-list`` or ``magnum cluster-show swarm-cluster``.
+You can check the status of your cluster using the commands: ``magnum cluster-list`` or ``magnum cluster-show swarm-cluster``.